-Report on the investigation of the collision between Paula C and Darya Gayatri, in the south-west lane of the Dover Strait Traffic Separation Scheme, England on 11 December 2013.
+On 11 December 2013, Paula C and Darya Gayatri collided in the south-west lane of the Dover Strait Traffic Separation Scheme, England.

-- The intervention on the radio by Dover Coastguard was timely and well-intended.
-However, Paula C’s officer of the watch was almost certainly inadvertedly influenced by the call into turning towards Darya Gayatri.
+the intervention on the radio by Dover Coastguard was timely and well-intended.
+However, Paula C’s officer of the watch was almost certainly inadvertently influenced by the call into turning towards Darya Gayatri

 despite it being dark, an additional lookout was not posted on board Paula C

 Paula C’s master’s decision to allow an inexperienced officer to keep the bridge watch alone in the Dover Strait at night was ill-judged

 Actions have taken as a result of this accident by Carisbrooke Shipping, Merchant Navy Training Board and Anglo Eastern Ship Management.
 In view of these actions already taken, no recommendations have been made.